-Channel Insert Effects Switch (INSERTS view only)
+Channel Insert Effects Switch (INPUTS display only)

-Channel Insert Effects Switch (OVERVIEW & INSERTS view)
+Channel Insert Effects Switch (OVERVIEW & INPUTS display)

 Two channel insert effects switches are available in Console's inputs.
 The large channel insert effects switch (above left) is visible when INSERTS view is selected in the View Column.
 A smaller switch, in the form of a colored indicator dot (above right), is available in both OVERVIEW and INSERTS views.
 For either type of switch, click the switch to change the REC/MON state.